Art Practice for Sustainability: A Cognitive-Affective-Systemic Framework: Case studies

 Similar to \textit{SPill}, a motion-capture camera mounted above the installation records each movement, while real-time concatenative granular synthesis converts the data into seismic-like sound, creating an aural field that vibrates between tremor and resonance.
 Surrounding the physical apparatus is an L-shaped projection space.
 On one wall, images of infrastructures known to induce earthquakes---dams, drilling platforms, skyscrapers---appear; on the other, their consequences---landslides, fractured roads, collapsed dwellings.
 The images shuffle rapidly with every detected movement and freeze when the system stabilizes, translating audience gestures into both cause and metaphor for anthropogenic disturbance.

-As participants interact, they effectively generate their own earthquake data, enacting the feedback loop between human agency and geological response.
+As audience interact, they effectively generate their own earthquake data, enacting the feedback loop between human agency and geological response.
 The installation's tactile, visual, and sonic feedback transforms spectators into co-agents, allowing them to feel the thresholds and tensions that define the Earth system.
-Many participants reported sensing an uncanny awareness of responsibility as their small gestures triggered large-scale visual and sonic cascades, an affective embodiment of complexity itself.
+This design intents to create an uncanny awareness of responsibility as the audience's small gestures triggered large-scale visual and sonic cascades, an affective embodiment of complexity itself.
 This uncanniness was intentionally created as a ``reflectaphor'' within the narrative structure.
 As described by \citet{Jennings1996}, it generates ``an irresolvable tension between similarity and differences.''
 We utilized the reflectaphor to pique the audience's interest, curiosity, and emotions, with the intention of directing their attention towards the story conveyed by the works.
-Further detailed technical description and aesthetic analysis are published elsewhere \citep{Liu2025Preprint}.
+Further detailed technical description and aesthetic analysis are published elsewhere \citep{Liu2025Anony}.

 \textit{Echoes of the Land} has been exhibited internationally at venues including Ars Electronica (2025), ISEA (2025), Bauhaus Museum (Weimar Kunstfest 2025), LEV Festival (2025), and IRCAM (2024), where it received enthusiastic critical reception.
 During these exhibitions, audiences not only experienced the multisensory impact of the installation but also learned about the scientific principles behind earthquakes through on-site demonstrations and explanatory materials.
 The work thus functioned as a form of science communication, translating seismological modelling into embodied and intuitive experience.
-Many visitors remarked on the ingenuity of the interactive design, noting how the piece seamlessly integrated physical mechanics, data translation, and immersive media to reveal the hidden dynamics of the Earth system.

-Across these presentations, the work prompted spontaneous dialogue among audiences, who connected the piece to analogous local phenomena in their own regions, underscoring the global resonance of induced seismicity.
+Across these presentations, the work was designed to prompt spontaneous dialogue among audiences, connecting the piece to analogous local phenomena in their own regions, underscoring the global resonance of induced seismicity.

 Through its interactive design, \textit{Echoes of the Land} reconfigures the audience from observer to participant, transforming systemic knowledge into embodied awareness.
 Like \textit{SPill}, it demonstrates how the integration of scientific modelling, aesthetic experience, and collective interaction can render invisible planetary processes perceptible and emotionally compelling.
 Together, these two works exemplify the Cognitive-Affective-Systemic framework and the aesthetic mode of logomotion, where understanding and feeling converge in motion, turning environmental knowledge into empathy and participation.